anutays/TeasingGame/README.md

 When playing the script, there will be no mention of the author (me).
 Perhaps in the future I will fix this.
 So if you want to upload the script somewhere and distribute it, you can mention me.
 But this is not necessary.

 # Known issues

-1. TeasingGame and TeasingGame Maker windows may not display correctly.
-(Parts of the window components may extend to the lower right side of the window)
-Temporary fix: Right click on desktop, Screen Options, scale and layout to 125%.
-You can also enlarge the TeasingGame Maker window by clicking on the * * * button.
-It is located in the upper left part of the window.

 # Other